Jaykul/DevOps2025/talks/CliTools/slides.md

 <!--

 My `k` alias is for `kubectl` and there's no doubt that's one of my highest used CLi tools.
 In this slot, however, I want to mention a slightly less well known tool.
 K9s is a terminal dashboard for kubernetes with lots of functionality built in.
-If you're administering Kubernetes, check it out...
+If you're administering Kubernetes, check it out.
+You can easily go from namespace to namespace, view pods, view logs, forward ports, etc.

 -->